google/tachometer/README.md

    request for the benchmark's `node_modules/` directory is served from that location.

+> **NOTE**: Tachometer will *re-use NPM install directories* as long as the
+> dependencies you specified haven't changed, and the version of tachometer used
+> to install it is the same.
+To *always* do a fresh `npm install`, set the
+> `--force-clean-npm-install` flag.

 ## Confidence intervals

 The most important concept needed to interpret results from tachometer is the